Planning your visit

 Toilets: Public toilets are available

 Nearby Newark Castle valiantly watches over this stretch of the mighty river.
 The castle has quiet garden areas with seating and there is access to the castle's walls and dungeons.
 Plus, there is a bandstand that plays host to seasonal concerts.
+What a lovely, relaxing place to walk or ride.

 Places to eat: